+The methodology also covers the management of risks related to IT systems and information security, including change management and procedures to be applied in case of IT system outages.
 The identified exposures and the management of these risks are followed up by the Capital and Risk Oversight Committee and analyzed in details by the Operational Risk Councils that cover the entire organization.
 K&H Bank group applies the standardized method to calculate the Pillar I. capital requirement for operational risk.
 Additionally, K&H also calculates the Pillar I. capital requirement according to the new SMA method, which will be introduced in the near future.